vicliv/DTE/README.md

 ### 1. Install the required packages

 You will need to install [ADBench](https://arxiv.org/abs/2206.09426) and torchvision for this project.
 Python needs to be version 3.8+.
-ADBench has already most of the dependencies needed.
+ADBench has already most of the dependencies needed for the project.

 To install all packages, run the following command: